ppy/osu-wiki/news/2024/2024-09-16-the-followpoint-xootynator-the-ceo-of-full-area.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3717598">xootynator</a></p>

 The first person that comes to mind is probably [val0108](https://osu.ppy.sh/users/243917).
 I love pretty much all of their maps, and I used to always love the little Twitter updates they'd post about their life!
-At one point val0108 came in to my Twitch chat and I was star struck.
-I remember them saying something about my scores being cool with full area and it was inspiring, and I just think that val has a silly personality!
+At one point val0108 came in to my Twitch chat, and I was star struck.
+I remember them saying something about my scores being cool with full area, it was inspiring, and I just think that val has a silly personality!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-09-16-the-followpoint-xootynator-the-ceo-of-full-area/avatar-MegaMix.jpg')"></a>